djcutch/OPNsense-Dashboard/configure.md

 ![OPNsense Syslog Target](https://i.nuuls.com/XQATf.png)

-\* Make sure to check the 'rfc5424' box in OPNsense Logging / targets
+\* <mark>Make sure to check the 'rfc5424' box in OPNsense Logging / targets, otherwise the log data wont be formatted with the proper fields (i.e application_name, dst-ip, dst-port, etc) and the Firewall panels wont populate properly </mark>

 Add a description if you'd like, then click save.
 Make sure to also hit 'Apply'